Overalls – What are they, and how and when to use them?

 Should a situation that feels unsafe arise, there is a day manager/serving manager on site who you can contact directly.
 They have sweaters or shirts that show who they are.
 You can contact the bars to be referred to the person responsible for the evening.
 During nightclub operations, there are guards on site for your safety who are happy to help in all situations.

-If you do not want or have the opportunity to contact the person in charge directly, you can fill in Kårhusen’s security form .
+If you do not want or have the opportunity to contact the person in charge directly, you can fill in Kårhusen’s security form.
 If you want, we will contact you and help you further to get the help and support you need.
-We are also grateful for your input if something feels unsafe in general so we can work to make it safer.
+We are also grateful for your input if something feels unsafe in general, so we can work to make it safer.
 Kårhusen and Kårna collaborate with Student Health at LiU.
-If you as a student feel that you need someone to talk to, they can be of great help!
-You can find information about Student Health here .
+If you, as a student, feel that you need someone to talk to, they can be of great help!
+You can find information about Student Health here.

-Guidelines
+Rules and Guidelines